IacopomC/iacopomc.github.io/_posts/2020-07-16-advanced-lane-finding.md

 <br/>

-To calculate the curvature of a lane line, we're going to fit a 2nd degree polynomial to that line: for a lane line that is close to vertical, we can fit a line using this formula:
+To calculate the curvature of a lane line, we're going to fit a 2nd degree polynomial to that line.
+For a lane line that is close to vertical, we can fit a line using this formula:

 <br/>